Rules

 Demise When this asset is sent to the Boneyard, trigger the related ability.

-Deploy See also: Play
+Deploy See also: Play.

 Destroy Move from the play area to the Boneyard.